lsst-ts/observatory-controls-docs/project/contributing.rst

 Try not to use more than two levels of heading hierarchy.
 Using more than two levels of hierarchy might suggest an information architecture issue.

-Also keep in mind DM’s `reStructuredText heading styles <https://developer.lsst.io/restructuredtext/style.html#sections>`__.
+Also keep in mind heading formats, which should follow `reStructuredText heading styles <https://developer.lsst.io/restructuredtext/style.html#sections>`__.

 Links
 -----